ecmwf/fdb-benchmark/README.md

 new_fdb_root=/path/to/new/fdb_root
 ./setup.sh --root $build_root --backend lustre --fdb_root $new_fdb_root
 ```
-### Running Multiple Writers on one node
+### Running multiple members on one node

-The number of writer nodes is derived from the size of the nodelist passed to `fdb-benchmark.sh` and the number of members.
+The number of writer nodes per member is derived from the size of the nodelist passed to `fdb-benchmark.sh` and the number of members.

 * If the number of members (nmembers) is greater than the number of nodes, each node will handle multiple members.
 The script calculates how many members per node by dividing nmembers by the number of nodes.
-* If the number of nodes is greater than the number of members, multiple nodes may share the same member.
+* If the number of nodes is greater than the number of members, multiple nodes will handle a same member.
 * The script uses these calculations to assign processes on each node to specific members, ensuring all members are covered and distributed as evenly as possible.

 ## Command Line Arguments